frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-package.md

 }]
 ```

 - `title`: name of the contributor.
-It's `RECOMMENDED` to follow [BibTeX name format](https://www.bibtex.com/f/author-field/) when providing a person's name in `title`.
+It's `RECOMMENDED` to follow [BibTeX name format](https://www.bibtex.com/f/author-field/) when providing a person's name.
 - `firstName`: first names or given names if the contributor is a person
 - `lastName`: last name or family name if the contributor is a person
 - `path`: a fully qualified http URL pointing to a relevant location online for the contributor